25 Facts About Mold Most People Do Not Know About

 Of the 21,000,000 asthma sufferers, 4,100,000 of them have been exposed to mold.
 It impacts people in the form of the body’s ongoing allergic reaction to spores that have been breathed.

-Of the people exposed to mold, few people die directly of its effects.
+Of the people exposed to mold, few people actually die directly of its effects.

 6. Mold is a catch-all term